Akshatasarawgi/Tip-Calculator/README.md

 # Tip Calculator App
 Created a tip calculator app called Splitter, that takes in the total bill amount, tip percentage of choice, and the number of people to split the bill amongst.
-That App gives the total amount to be paid by each individual and additionally display the tip amount each individual pays.
+The App gives the total amount to be paid by each individual and additionally display the tip amount each individual pays.

 ## Table of Contents
 - [Overview](#overview)